-The Multi-Input Wakeup feature is used to return (wakeup) the COP888CF from either the HALT or IDLE modes.
+The Multi-Input Wakeup feature is used to return (wakeup) the device from either the HALT or IDLE modes.
 Alternately Multi-Input Wakeup/Interrupt feature may also be used to generate up to 8 edge selectable external interrupts.

-Figure 11 shows the Multi-Input Wakeup logic for the COP888CF microcontroller.
+Figure 11 shows the Multi-Input Wakeup logic.

 The Multi-Input Wakeup feature utilizes the L Port.
-The user selects which particular L port bit (or combination of L Port bits) will cause the COP888CF to exit the HALT or IDLE modes.
+The user selects which particular L port bit (or combination of L Port bits) will cause the device to exit the HALT or IDLE modes.
 The selection is done through the Reg: WKEN.
 The Reg: WKEN is an 8-bit read/write register, which contains a control bit for every L port bit.
 Setting a particular WKEN bit enables a Wakeup from the associated L port pin.

 The user can select whether the trigger condition on the selected L Port pin is going to be either a positive edge (low to high transition) or a negative edge (high to low transition).
 This selection is made via the Reg: WKEDG, which is an 8-bit control register with a bit assigned to each L Port pin.
 Setting the control bit will select the trigger condition to be a negative edge on that particular L Port pin.
 Resetting the bit selects the trigger condition to be a positive edge.
 Changing an edge select entails several steps in order to avoid a pseudo Wakeup condition as a result of the edge change.
-First, the associated WKEN bit should be reset, followed by the edge select change in WKEDG.
-Next, the associated WKEN bit should be cleared, followed by the associated WKEN bit being re-enabled.
+First, the associated WKEN bit should be cleared, followed by the associated WKEN bit should be cleared, followed by the associated WKEN bit being re-enabled.